Continuing Education Activity

 Treatment / Management

-The treatment of patients with hypomagnesemia is based on a patient’s kidney function, the severity of their symptoms, and their hemodynamic stability.
+The treatment of patients with hypomagnesemia is based on a patient’s kidney function, the severity of their symptoms, and hemodynamic stability.
 If a patient is hemodynamically unstable in an acute hospital setting, 1 to 2 grams of magnesium sulfate can be given in about 15 minutes.
 For symptomatic, severe hypomagnesemia in a stable patient, 1 to 2 grams of magnesium sulfate can be given over one hour.
 Non-emergent repletion of the adult patient is generally 4 to 8 grams of magnesium sulfate given slowly over 12 to 24 hours.
 In pediatric patients, the dose is 25 to 50 mg/kg (with a maximum of 2 grams).

 For an asymptomatic patient who is not hospitalized and can tolerate medications by mouth, sustained-release oral replacement should be tried first.